jangroth/aws-certification-notes/solutions-architect-professional.md

 * For downloads (easy, can use the CLI)
 * For uploads (harder, must use the SDK)
 * Valid for a default of 3600 seconds, can change timeout with `--expires-in [TIME_BY_SECONDS]` argument
-* Users given a pre-signed URL inherit the permissions of the person who generated the URL for GET / PUT
+* Users given a pre-signed URL inherit the permissions of the person who generated the URL for GET/PUT
 * Examples
   * Allow only logged-in users to download a premium video on your S3 bucket
   * Allow an ever changing list of users to download files by generating URLs dynamically